a-morales/kwm/README.md

 If the main pane is split using vertical mode, a left and right pane is created.
 If the main pane is split using horizontal mode, an upper and lower pane is created.

-If *Kwm* is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.

-Example launcher script to be placed in the path instead of the *Kwm* binary.

-    #!/bin/bash
-    pushd /path/to/kwm
-    ./kwm
-    popd

-The reason for this is that hotkeys.cpp can edited and rebuild separately, and *Kwm* will reload this library without having to be restarted and so hotkeys can be edited live.

 ## Default Hotkeys:
     - ctrl+alt+cmd: